Shop

 Behind me: Mountains.

-“It’s not bad mashing in at the break of dawn and seeing the sunrise over the Continental Divide,” said Lee Cleghorn, the head brewer and the other half of Outer Range, as he joined us at the table.
+“It’s not bad mashing in at the crack of dawn and seeing the sunrise over the Continental Divide,” said Lee Cleghorn, the head brewer and the other half of Outer Range, as he joined us at the table.

-Nestled into the Rocky Mountains of Summit County, CO, Outer Range sits at approximately 9,100 ft. in elevation.
+Nestled into the Rocky Mountains of Summit County, CO, Outer Range sits at approximately 9,100 ft in elevation.
 Getting to this town is no joke.
 As my car rental associate proclaimed to me at the counter in the Denver International Airport, “Altitude sickness is real.
-You’re going from 5,000ft to almost 10,000.”
+You’re going from 5,000 ft to almost 10,000.”
 He promptly upgraded the tiny four-door, four-cylinder compact car I’d rented to a V6 Kia Sorento.

 I silently thanked his generosity as my partner and I had wound our way up and down I-70 that morning.
 We climbed past cliffs brimming with Evergreen trees and snow-capped peaks.
 We drove next to runaway truck lanes that careened steeply upwards off the highway near a few particularly nasty curves.
-As we vacillated in and out of cell service, we felt the incessant buzz of New York City fade behind us like the intermittent crackle of the now useless radio.
+As we vacillated in and out of cell service, we felt the incessant buzz of New York City fade behind us like the intermittent crackle of the now-useless radio.

 With no phones, no Spotify, and depleted oxygen, the mountains enveloped us on all sides like a bear hug.